ThomasRichterISH/TrainingPWA/docs/guides/reusable-forms.md

 ### Defining your own Configurations & Configuration Groups

 Whether you're customizing the PWA in a project or contributing to the standard, you might need to expand the field library with further field configurations.
-These provided configurations & configurations groups will be processed by the `FieldLibraryService` and made accessible via the relevant methods.
+These provided configurations & configurations groups will be processed by the `FieldLibrary` and made accessible via the relevant methods.

 All configurations are registered in the `field-library.module.ts`.